Nazar17P3426/Modifiedfluorosulfonic/README.md

-# Modifiedfluorosulfonic.exe
+# Modifiedfluorosulfonic
-Here we go another Modified Malware
-Thanks for Null_Y317K for making some functions!
+C++ GDI trojan by WinMalware and Null_Y317K